asmim-21/Thesis-Asmi-Mitra/README.md

 The University of Sydney

 ## **Overview**
 This research investigates gender bias in Large Language Models (LLMs) by analyzing responses from three different models: **OpenAI’s GPT, Google Gemini, and Anthropic Claude**.
-By collecting responses to identical prompts and applying computational bias detection techniques, this study aims to identify and mitigate gender bias through **prompt engineering**.
+By collecting responses to identical prompts and applying computational bias detection techniques, this study aims to identify and mitigate gender bias through **prompt engineering** in English and Hindi.

 ## **Data Collection**
 Each LLM has its own results folder and associated Python scripts for processing and analysis.